ShakyaRupasinghe4168/organic/README.md

    - Detailed product pages provide comprehensive information.
    - Users can make informed decisions based on product details.

-## Getting Started

-To get started with Organic Plate, simply download the app from the [Google Play Store](#) or [Apple App Store](#).
-Follow the on-screen instructions to set up your account and start exploring organic and delicious food options.

 ![Organic Plate Logo](images/o1.png)